How to juggle your responsibilities as a parent at home

 By Nicola Labuschagne, Consultant Clinical Psychologist at the Anna Freud Centre.

-At the time of writing, schools in England have begun to offer an optional return for children in Reception, Year One, and Year Six, but many children will remain at home, and many of us will continue to juggle home-schooling with a number of different roles - often simultaneously and in the same physical space.
+Another lockdown is upon us, which means that most children will remain at home, and many of us will continue to juggle home-schooling with a number of different roles - often simultaneously and in the same physical space.
 We've been a parent one minute, a teacher the next, an employee a moment later.
 It’s not surprising that we’ve been feeling the pressure.

 At the same time, we have lost some of the social connections which would usually help us when the going gets tough.
 So how can we learn to live comfortably with these roles, in a way which protects both our physical health and also our mental wellbeing?